arboroakshoa/arboroakshoa.github.io/index.md

 - Walking trails
 - Fiber internet

 The community's mailing address is Portland, OR and is in the 97229 zip code.
-It is within [Beaverton School District](https://www.beaverton.k12.or.us) and the [Tualatin Hills Park and Reacretion district](http://www.thprd.org).
+It is within [Beaverton School District](https://www.beaverton.k12.or.us) and the [Tualatin Hills Park and Recreation district](http://www.thprd.org).

 ### Our Managment Company